 Managing a moving van on the road is different from driving a car.
 Although self-moves seem cost-effective, you should be well-informed about all hidden costs and potential risks you might incur on the road.
 Take some time to prepare yourself for what you may come upon on the road.

-How to perform a self move and drive a moving van in NYC
+How to perform a self-move and drive a moving van in NYC

 Traffic laws and regulations may vary from one city or state to another, so you need to be well-informed about your upcoming road trip and anticipate the possible difficulties that may arise.

-Guidelines for safe moving van driving
+Guidelines for safe moving van driving when relocation to New York

 - You as a driver and other people in the van should wear seat belts while on the road.
 Also, if you are moving with a baby, make sure his/her car seat is properly installed as well.